Jaeyoung-Lim/rosppm/README.md

 ### Installing Dependencies
 - rosserial

-To run usb2ppm_ros package rosserial is used to allow the mcu to communicate with roscore
+To run rosppm package rosserial is used to allow the mcu to communicate with roscore
 ```
 sudo apt-get install ros-{ROS-DISTRO}-rosserial-arduino
 sudo apt-get install ros-{ROS-DISTRO}-rosserial